A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Introduction

-In this paper, motivated by the recent rise of autochthonous cases of dengue in Europe \cite{ECDCdengue}, we propose a model for a mosquito-borne epidemic in which we assume that host individuals can adopt protective behaviour according to the current information they have on the epidemic.
-Differently from \cite{ hu2023stability, misra2013mathematical}, we consider a model for a an outbreak scenario, thus neglecting the effect of demography or waning immunity in the host population and seasonality on vectors.
-Following \cite{miller2016risk}, we assume that the host population is split in protected and non-protected subclasses, and individuals can dynamically change their behavior \cite{demers2018dynamic} according to rates that depend on the current information that host individuals have on the epidemic.
-We do this relying on the \emph{information index} approach introduced by d’Onofrio, Manfredi and colleagues.
-In this setting, the delayed impact of infections on the current information is usually described by a memory kernel, which may be either continuous or concentrated \cite{ando2020}.
-This memory can depend on the prevalence \cite{d2007vaccinating, dOnofrioManfredi2009} or the \emph{incidence}, i.e. the number of new cases per unit of time \cite{d2022behavioral}.
-We assume (and this will come as a natural consequence of the systems of ODEs under study) that the human population is constant over time, i.e. it is closed and there are no births nor deaths.
-Moreover, we assume that the vectors can also feed on another, non-human population, whose individuals cannot transmit the infection; see for instance \cite{esteva1998, nishiura2006}.
-This is motivated by recent literature on \emph{human blood index} according to which, for example, for Aedes Albopictus humans account for 79–96\% of blood meals in urban sites, but only 23–55\% in rural sites, where the most frequently bitten hosts are horses and bovines \cite{valerio2010}.
+Motivated by the recent rise of autochthonous dengue cases in Europe~\citep{ECDCdengue}, we propose a model for a mosquito-borne outbreak in which host individuals may adopt protective behaviour in response to the information available on the current state of the epidemic.
+In contrast to~\cite{misra2013mathematical, hu2023stability}, we focus on an outbreak scenario and therefore neglect host demography, waning immunity, and seasonal effects in the vector population.
+Following~\cite{miller2016risk}, we assume that the host population is divided into protected and unprotected subclasses, with individuals dynamically switching behaviour~\cite{demers2018dynamic} at rates depending on epidemic information.
+To model this mechanism, we adopt the \emph{information index} approach introduced by d'Onofrio, Manfredi, and collaborators, whereby the delayed influence of past infections on current perception is represented through a memory kernel, which may be either distributed or concentrated~\citep{ando2020}.
+This information may depend on prevalence~\citep{dOnofrioManfredi2009, d2007vaccinating} or on \emph{incidence}, namely the number of new cases per unit time~\citep{d2022behavioral}.
+Consistently, with the structure of the resulting ODE system, we assume that the human population is closed and constant in size, with no births or deaths.
+Furthermore, we allow vectors to feed on a non-human host population that does not contribute to transmission~\citep{esteva1998, nishiura2006}.
+For instance, it has been found that \emph{Aedes albopictus} (main vector of dengue and Chikungunya in Europe) feeds predominantly on humans in urban settings (79--96\% of blood meals), whereas in rural environments humans account for only 23--55\%, with horses and bovines representing common alternative hosts~\citep{valerio2010}.